Employee Tuition Savings

 - Employee Tuition Savings Acknowledgement and Release Form;

-- Employee Tuition Savings Re-Confirmation of Benefits (completed annually after first year of enrollment).
+- Employee Tuition Savings Annual Re-Confirmation of Benefits (completed annually after first year of enrollment); and

 Any of the following circumstances may result in the loss of ETS benefit eligibility:

-- Failure to meet Satisfactory Academic Progress during the course of the program or violating Ashford University policies outlined in the Ashford University Academic Catalog
+- Failure to meet Satisfactory Academic Progress or violating Ashford University policies outlined in this Catalog.

-If at any point; an ETS student becomes ineligible for the savings program; they will need to select new payment options to continue coursework.
+If at any point an ETS student becomes ineligible for the savings program, they will need to select new payment options to continue coursework.
 Students transitioning out of ETS may also be eligible for the College Continuation Benefit (CCB).
-Please refer to the College Continuation Benefit outlined in the Ashford University Academic Catalog.
+For information regarding the College Continuation Benefit, see the Ashford University College Continuation Benefit in this section of the Catalog.